Paul D. Stroop: Battle of the Coral Sea

+Post Battle

+After several days, the transport Chester took the admiral's staff back to San Diego briefly to replenish their lost clothes and supplies, before being ordered to Pearl Harbor for action on June 4, 1942.
+However, the Chester did not make it to Midway in time to participate.
+Halfway between San Diego and Honolulu, it was obvious they would not make it in time, so they pulled straight into Pearl Harbor.
+This caused a lot of local interest because people assumed they were returning from the Battle of Midway.

+Admiral Fitch was assigned the task of taking charge of all Pacific Fleet Air Operations to become Commander Air Force Pacific Fleet.
+During this time, Admiral Fitch was called to Washington D.C. to make some reports and Stroop was picked to go with him.

 He next gained his own command, serving from 1943 to 1944 as Commanding Officer of the seaplane tender USS Mackinac (AVP-13).
 Stroop spent the last months of the war in Washington, D.C., serving from 1944 to 1945 in the Navy Department as Aviation Plans Officer on the Staff of Fleet Admiral Ernest J. King, the Chief of Naval Operations and Commander in Chief, U.S. Fleet.
-In this capacity, Stroop attended the Yalta, Quebec, and Potsdam Conferences, later making a trip around the world to inform commands of outcome of the Yalta Conference.
+In this capacity, Stroop attended the Yalta, Quebec, and Potsdam Conferences, later making a trip around the world to inform commands of the outcome of the Yalta Conference.

 Post-war activities

 In 1945, Stroop left the Navy Department to become Commanding Officer of the escort carrier Croatan (CVE-25).
 He served as Fleet Aviation Officer (later Chief of Staff, Operations), in the Fifth Fleet, based at Yokosuka, Japan, from 1945 to 1946, and then as Aviation Officer (later Assistant Chief of Staff) Operations to the Commander in Chief of the Pacific Fleet (CINCPACFLT), at Pearl Harbor, in 1946-1948.

 From 1948 to 1950, Stroop served as Executive Officer at the Navy's General Line School in Monterey, California, then again took up his own studies as a student at the National War College at Washington, D.C., in 1950-1951.

+In 1951, Stroop became Commanding Officer of the carrier Princeton (CV-37) in the Sea of Japan during the Korean War.
+He was noted for his respected leadership.
+According his dedication in the ship's 1952 cruise book, his influence fostered high morale and operational success among the crew.